Germany Castle & Christmas Market Tour

 Eggersberg Castle

-After breakfast, you will travel 1 hour to Nuremberg.
+After breakfast, you will travel for 1 hour to Nuremberg.
 Known for being the ‘unofficial capital’ of the Holy Roman Empire.
 The city of Nuremberg was first mentioned in 1050, and it experienced its first heyday as an independent imperial city of the Holy Roman Empire in 1219.
 This is one of Germany’s most famous and oldest Christmas markets in Bavaria.
-It was first mentioned in 1628 with its roots probably going back to the time of Luther, when the tradition of giving children presents at Christmas evolved.
-Ever since then traditions such as handmade Christmas decorations and culinary treats have been offered by over 180 wooden stalls,
+It was first mentioned in 1628, with its roots likely dating back to the time of Luther, when the tradition of giving children presents at Christmas emerged.
+Ever since then, traditions such as handmade Christmas decorations and culinary treats have been offered by over 180 wooden stalls,

 Be sure to try the Nürnberg Bratwurst.
-It’s a specialty of the city and has a history of more than 700 years.
-Nürnberg is also renowned for its Lebkuchen (gingerbread) making some of the best gingerbread since 1441.
+It’s a specialty of the city with a history spanning over 700 years.
+Nürnberg is also renowned for its Lebkuchen (gingerbread), which has been making some of the best gingerbread since 1441.
 Currently, there are more than 4000 gingerbread makers in the city.

 After dinner at the castle, the rest of the evening will be yours to relax and walk the castle gardens and grounds.